Associate Professor in Francopphone Post-Colonial Literatures & Cultures

 Ros Temple’s research interests lie in the areas of phonetics/phonology and variationist linguistics and the interface between the two, particularly the implications of variability in fine phonetic detail for both phonetic/phonological and variationist theory.
 She has worked on these topics with reference particularly to French, English and Welsh.

-Associate Professor in French, Fellow of Jesus College
+Professor of French Literature and Thought, Fellow of Jesus College

 Dr Watson’s research interests are in linguistics and phonetics, with special reference to French, especially the description of modern French phonetics and phonology.
 He also works with speech perception, prosody, and language acquisition, especially the acquisition of sound patterns.